kiwicommerce/magento2-cron-scheduler/README.md

 ### Cron Jobs

-You will have list of all cron jobs with their groups, cron expression, job code and other useful information.
+You will have a list of all cron jobs with their groups, cron expression, job code and other useful information.

 <img src="https://kiwicommerce.co.uk/wp-content/uploads/2018/05/cronjob.png"/><br/>

 ### Cron Job Schedule list

-You will have a list of schedule jobs with their respective status.
+You will have a list of scheduled jobs with their respective status.
 <img src="https://kiwicommerce.co.uk/wp-content/uploads/2018/05/schedule-list.png"/><br/>

 ### Add New Cron Job